air1068/CustomAI/README.md

 * "-" deletes an instruction from the list, and "+" adds a new one.
 If you delete all instructions, the pet will go back to the vanilla combat AI.
 * HP, MP, and SP can use a specific number or a percentage.
 For example, you can check if a pet has at least 10 MP, or if they're below 50% HP.
 * Summons uses a specific number, but as a special case it can also use "100%" to mean the entity's summon cap.
 * Status uses the alias of a condition, but name and name_JP will also work.
-(A list of aliases can be found here: https://docs.google.com/spreadsheets/d/16-LkHtVqjuN9U0rripjBn-nYwyqqSGg_/edit?gid=2127729747#gid=2127729747 ) In addition, Status can use "Spiky" and "Suicide Bomb" to check for the presence of the Spiky feat and the Suicide Bomb special action, respectively.
+(A list of aliases can be found here: https://docs.google.com/spreadsheets/d/16-LkHtVqjuN9U0rripjBn-nYwyqqSGg_/edit?gid=2127729747#gid=2127729747 ) In addition, Status can use "Spiky" and "SuicideBomb" to check for the presence of the Spiky feat and the Suicide Bomb special action, respectively.

 ## Planned Future Updates
 * Add the "Ally" entity.